w-winter/eurorack/stages/README.md

 4. [Six DAHDSR envelope generators](#six-dahdsr-envelope-generators)
 5. [Harmonic oscillator](#harmonic-oscillator), aka Ouroboros mode
 6. Harmonic oscillator with [alternate controls](#harmonic-oscillator-with-alternate-controls)

-### Polarity and re-trigger control

-In the first three modes, each segment type now has both a unipolar and bipolar mode.
-When on a particular segment type, simply press the mode button again (short press) to access the bipolar mode.
-Bipolar mode is indicated by a dimmed LED.
-Thus, pressing the mode button now advances through six states rather than three, for both looping and non-looping segments.

-A bipolar ramp mode doesn't really make sense since ramps slide between the values of their neighbors.
-So, "bipolar" mode ramps instead prevents re-triggering if a trigger is received when that ramp segment is active.
-This allows you to make standard Maths like clock dividers by setting the first ramp segment to "bipolar".
-This also works on segments besides the first: for instance, set the D of an AD envelope to "bipolar" to prevent re-triggering on decay rather than attack.

-Normal modes:

-1. Bright green: Unipolar ramp.
-2. Dim green: Non-re-triggering ramp.
-3. Bright orange: Unipolar step, 0v to 8v.
-4. Dim orange: Bipolar step, -8v to 8v.
-5. Bright red: Unipolar hold, 0v to 8v.
-6. Dim red: Bipolar hold, -8v to 8v.

-Loop modes:
-1. Bright green: Unipolar LFO, 0v to 8v.
-2. Dim green: Bipolar LFO, -5v to 5v.
-3. Bright orange: Unipolar step/S&H, 0v to 8v.
-4. Dim orange: Bipolar step/S&H, -8v to 8v.
-5. Bright red: Unipolar sustain, 0v to 8v.
-6. Dim red: Bipolar sustain, -8v to 8v.

-Hot tip: apply a negative voltage using a single ramp or hold segment to an LFO segment to increase period to 13 minutes.

 ### Segment generator